Route Services was established in January 2016 to supply services, agreed by the routes, and to deliver these to all of our business units.

 The following schedule includes tenders for our supply chain, such as:

 - infrastructure materials (rail, sleepers, ballast, switches and crossings)

 - heavy on-track plant (rail grinders, rail delivery and engineering trains)

 - collection, road haulage and safe disposal services.

-If you would like to find out about supplying products or services to Network Rail, please use our procurement service centre request form.
+If you would like to find out about supplying products or services to Network Rail, please use our Business Service Support request form.

 For all invoicing and payment queries please call our accounts payable helpdesk on 0161 261 7500.